dangmoody/Builder/README.md

 #include <builder.h> // builder will automatically resolve this include for you

-BUILDER_CALLBACK void set_builder_options( BuilderOptions* options ) {
+// this function MUST be called set_builder_options, MUST be void, and MUST use the BUILDER_CALLBACK modifier BUILDER_CALLBACK void set_builder_options( BuilderOptions* options ) {
 	BuildConfig config = {
 		.binary_name = "my-program",